Azure-Samples/netappfiles-dotnetcore-crr-sdk-sample/README.md

 ## Prerequisites

 1. Azure Subscription
-1. Subscription needs to be enabled for Azure NetApp Files.
-For more information, please refer to [this](https://docs.microsoft.com/azure/azure-netapp-files/azure-netapp-files-register#waitlist) document.
 1. Resource Group created
 1. Virtual Network with a delegated subnet to Microsoft.Netapp/volumes resource.
 For more information, please refer to [Guidelines for Azure NetApp Files network planning](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-network-topologies)
 1. For this sample console appplication work, we are using service principal based  authenticate, follow these steps in order to setup authentication: